smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #69 - Splitting a Hierarchy

-You are given the following unbalanced hierarchical structure and must split the branches into two groups, `Group A` and `Group B`.
+You are given the following unbalanced hierarchical structure and must split the branches into two groups, `1` and `2`.

+          A
+        /   \
+       B     C
+      / \     \
+     D   E     F
+     |
+     G

+Here is the heirarchy in table format.

 | Parent | Child |
 |--------|-------|